KasperHesse/riscv-core/notes.md

 A generic RV32I core, that should later be parameterized to also support RV64 and the IMAFDZicsr_Zifencei extensions.

+# TODO:
+- Flush pipeline registers in IF,ID when branch/jump instructions are taken

 General:
 - BRANCHES ARE EVALAUTED IN THE EXECUTE STAGE, requires flushing of IF and ID when taken
 - IMMEDIATES ARE GENERATED IN DECODE STAGE